 - Make sure to label and date, and store in a cool, dry, place.

 Mushroom powder can begin clumping if it begins to attract moisture after processing.
 To avoid clumping, store your lions mane mushroom powder in a two cup canning jar, with two piece lid, and only powder as much as you’ll use in a month.
-If you have spare silica packets, you can slip one or two into the top of the jar to absorb moisture and decrease the chance of clumping.
+If you have spare silica packets, or oxygen absorbers, you can slip one or two into the top of the jar to absorb moisture and decrease the chance of clumping.
 However, make sure you remove the silica packets when you open the jar to begin consuming it.

 How to use lions mane mushroom powder

 The best way to obtain the health benefits of mushrooms is to eat them.
 Lions mane mushroom powder is a versatile kitchen ingredient.
 Add it to baking, hot chocolate, tea, pudding, cookies, soups or stews.
 The flavor is mild and easily hidden.
 It is completely disguised when used in smoothies with fruit and greens.

 Make your own powder from other medicinal mushrooms too, so you have control of the ingredients in your mushroom supplements.
 Mushroom powder is often put into capsules and taken in pill form for health benefits, and is used in medicinal mushroom based dietary supplements.